vickywane/documentation/contributing/development/translations.md

 Crowdin opens a branch at `i18n/crowdin` .
 It's good to merge this branch at least once a week.
 The process to follow is this one:

 1. Go to [https://crowdin.com/project/opencollective/settings\#integration](https://crowdin.com/project/opencollective/settings#integration) and click on `Sync now` to force synchronisation.
 2. Go to the frontend repo.
-Wait for the synchronisation to be done, then pull the `i18n/crowdin` branch
+Wait for the synchronisation to be done, then pull the `i18n/crowdin` branch.
 3. Merge master **into** `i18n/crowdin`, push result. **In case of conflicts, always take the version from `i18n/crowdin`**.
 4. Push the result, wait for CI to pass.
 5. **SQUASH** and merge the changes.
 Don't forget to **Squash**!
 This is really important, Crowdin sometimes pushes hundred of commits, we don't want to overload the history.